 The process of reading involves many visual and mental processes.
-In order to read and understand, students need a variety of different skills.
+It is defined as the act of looking at printed words and making meaning.
+It is a multifaceted process involving a variety of different skills, including decoding, word recognition, comprehension, fluency, and motivation.
 These skills begin at the most basic level with associating letter symbols with sounds.

 Next, readers must recognize or decode whole words and understand the meaning of the words within a sentence.
 Readers must then string words together to understand a complete sentence within the larger context of a paragraph.
+Additionally, readers use their background knowledge to help build, create, and construct meaning.
 All of these processes occur at the same time and understanding can break down at any point in the process.

-Many factors can contribute to reading problems, including lack of background knowledge, phonics issues, trouble with comprehension, vision problems, processing delays, lack of vocabulary, limited sight word vocabulary, among others.
+Many factors can contribute to decoding and comprehension challenges, including lack of background knowledge, phonics issues, trouble with comprehension, vision problems, processing delays, lack of vocabulary, limited sight word vocabulary, among others.
 The more parents and educators understand the complexity of reading, the more adept we are at targeting our support to teach children to read.

 By Joanna Brown, Reading Specialist